koenweverink/pmiweb/README.md

 ## Usage

-1. Open the `index.html` file in your web browser or deploy it on a local server.
+1. Open the `pmi.php` file in your web browser or deploy it on a local server.

 2. Fill out the form with the following inputs:
     - **Lichaamstemperatuur** (Body Temperature)